ovanov/ovanov/README.md

 ### Hi there, I'm Luka

 I have a bachelor's degree Linguistics and Computational Linguistics at the University of Zurich.
-I work as a software engineer / project lead for [Mindfire](https://www.mindfire.global/) and as a Research Assistant for an NLP project at the University of Zurich.
-I'm interested in workflow optimization and try to create packages and scripts accordingly.
+I work as an IT Consultant for [ipt](https://www.ipt.ch/) and as a Research Assistant for an NLP project at the University of Zurich.

-🔭 I’m currently working on real-time know-how network to connect researchers at Mindfire.<br>

 ---